mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Flow control and MAX\_STREAMS {#quic-flow-cc}

 In order to permit QUIC streams to open, a RoQ sender MUST configure non-zero minimum values for the number of permitted streams and the initial stream flow-control window.
-These minimum values control the number of parallel, or simultaneously active, RTP/RTCP flows.
+These minimum values control the number of parallel, or simultaneously active, RTP flows.
 Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.

 Opening new streams for new packets can implicitly limit the number of packets concurrently in transit because the QUIC receiver provides an upper bound of parallel streams, which it can update using QUIC MAX\_STREAMS frames.
-The number of packets that have to be transmitted concurrently depends on several factors, such as the number of RTP streams within a QUIC connection, the bitrate of the media streams, and the maximum acceptable transmission delay of a given packet.
+The number of packets that can be transmitted concurrently depends on several factors, such as the number of RTP streams within a QUIC connection, the bitrate of the media streams, and the maximum acceptable transmission delay of a given packet.
-Receivers are responsible for providing senders enough credit to open new streams for new packets anytime.
+Receivers are responsible for providing senders enough credit to open new streams for new packets at any time.

 As an example, consider a conference scenario with 20 participants.
 Each participant receives audio and video streams of every